bored-engineer/iOS-CDevReporter/README.md

 `src/usr/bin/ECID-CDevReporter` is the binary for retrieving a iOS device's ECID.
 The source is available [here](https://github.com/innoying/iOS-ecid)

 `src/usr/local/chronic-dev.CDevReporter/node_modules` is the modules folder for `CDevReporter`.
-It only contains the `stalker` module for watching folders for activity.
-The module source is available [here](https://github.com/jslatts/stalker)
+It only contains the `watch-tree` module for watching folders for activity.
+The module source is available [here](https://github.com/tafa/node-watch-tree)

 `src/usr/local/chronic-dev.CDevReporter/launch.js` is the actual script that does most of the work.
 It should be pretty self-explanatory using the comments within.